A Light shed on Lepton Flavor Universality in B decays: Tests of LFU violation in transitions

+which deviated from SM prediction of $R_K = 1.0004$~\cite{Bordone:2016gaq} with a significance of 2.6~$\sigma$.
+However, recently LHCb confirmed $R_K$ and $R_{K^{*}}$ measurements to be free from anomalies and compatible with SM predictions.
+The measured values of the interest are~\cite{LHCb:2022qnv}

+The measured values of $R_K$ and $R_{K^*}$ for the $q^2$ intervals: $0.1 < q^2 < 1.1~{\rm GeV}^2/c^4$ corresponds to low $q^2$ region and $1.1 < q^2 < 6.0~{\rm GeV}^2/c^4$ corresponds to central $q^2$ as reported here, supersede previous LHCb measurements~\cite{LHCb:2021trn} and are in agreement with the predictions of the SM.
+All pp collisions data recorded using the LHCb detector between 2011 and 2018 are used, corresponding to integrated luminosities of 1.0, 2.0, and 6.0 $fb^-1$ at center-of-mass energies of 7, 8, and 13 TeV.
+The systematic uncertainties associated with these measurements remain significantly smaller than the statistical uncertainties and are expected to reduce further with more data.

-Several rare decays of heavy flavored hadrons involving $b\to s l^+ l^-$ transitions are also a good source of extracting NP signals.
-In the SM these decays do not have hadronic uncertainties and can be predicted precisely due to the negligible mass difference of electron-muon in ${\cal o}(mb)$ scale.
-Therefore, these decays are not allowed at the tree-level and can only participate in loop order in the SM.
+In the SM, these decays do not have hadronic uncertainties and can be predicted precisely due to the insignificant mass difference of electron-muon.
+Therefore, these decays are not allowed in the first-order process and can only participate in loop order in the SM.
 The suppression of these transitions can only be understood in terms of the fundamental symmetries of the SM.
-Decays such as $b \to s l^+ l^- $ and $B \to K^* l^+ l^-$ have been given much attention due to the violation of lepton universality.
-For the first time, the LHCb collaboration reported these violation measurements~\cite{LHCb:2014vgu}

-which deviated from SM prediction $R_K = 1.0004$~\cite{Bordone:2016gaq} with a significance of 2.6 $\sigma$.
-In 2017, LHCb released a few sets of other measurements in two regions of dilepton momentum squared~\cite{LHCb:2017avl}